-As shown in the following charts, our compensation program is highly performance-based, with approximately 93% of our current chief executive officer's and, on average, 82% of our other named executive officers' (excluding Mr. Mullen's) target compensation being variable, either because it was subject to performance goals, the fluctuations of our stock price, or both.
+As shown in the following charts, our compensation program is highly performance-based, with approximately 73% of our chief executive officer's and, on average, 70% of our other named executive officers' target compensation being variable, either because it was subject to performance goals, the fluctuations of our stock price, or both.

-The charts below illustrate the target 2022 pay mix (excluding benefits) for Gilmore O'Neill, who has served as our chief executive officer since June 2022, and for our other named executive officers, excluding Mr. Mullen.
-Please see "Executive Compensation-2022 Summary Compensation Table" for amounts actually earned by each of them.
+The charts below illustrate the target 2023 pay mix (excluding benefits) for Gilmore O'Neill, our chief executive officer, and for our other named executive officers.
+Please see "Executive Compensation-2023 Summary Compensation Table" for amounts actually earned by each of them.